filterpaper/filterpaper.github.io/prng.md

 	return a = z ^ ( z >> 1) ^ t ^ (t << 3);
 }
 ```
-This simple 4-state shift code passes a large number of PracRand cases and renders a pattern-free bitmap, making it a good 8-bit candidate for small systems:
+This simple algorithm is surprisingly robust, failing PracRand only at large 2^29 bytes output and renders a pattern-free bitmap, making it a good 8-bit candidate for small systems:

 ![xshift8](images/xshift8.bmp)